Maouxi/maouxi.github.io/collections/_projects/amazondevopsextensions.md

 - __ReplaceApkTask__: Replace an apk into the current update
 - __CommitTask__: Commit the update to the Amazon AppStore

+## Still in development

+The edit task need to be improved by allow reading in metadata files.

 ## Screenshot

 | ![Replace Task]({{page.img_url}}screenshot.png){:style="width:600px;"} |